Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 It may sound obvious, but you should take care of your car.

-I am not saying you should polish it every month and have it pristine clean.
+I am not saying you should polish it every month and have it pristine and clean.
 But you should take care of it.
-By this, I mean, if something is wrong, you should not wait too long to make it checked.
+If something is wrong, you should not wait too long to make it checked.

-You should also wash it regularly to avoid permanent damages.
-And you should not delay checkup and maintenance.
+You should also wash it regularly to avoid permanent damage.
+And you should not delay checkups and maintenance.
 For instance, you could check the pressure in your tires from time to time.
-Making these checks early on will help save money in the long-term.
+Making these checks early on will help save money in the long term.

 9. Do some repairs yourself